Scott A. Gordon: Eastern Washington University

 As Eastern Washington University (EWU) provost and vice president for academic affairs from 2016 to 2019, Gordon continued his work to provide students with real-world experience in finding useful applications for existing technologies.
 He developed partnerships with community colleges, business and industry, as well as government entities – work that was highlighted by a unique partnership of multiple businesses in The Catalyst, a 140,000-square-foot facility in downtown Spokane.
 He encouraged development of a new degree program based on course materials developed by Microsoft to produce graduates with data analytics experience in order to meet the fluctuating needs of 21st-century employers.

 As EWU's chief academic officer, Gordon was charged with overseeing more than 500 faculty members in six academic colleges, with responsibility for academic policy and planning, distance education, international programs and institutional research.
 Gordon wanted to reorganize Academic Affairs, but left with the plan unfinished.
 Reorganization was not completed until two years after he left EWU.

 Stephen F. Austin State University

 At Stephen F. Austin State University (SFA) he was named sole finalist for the position of president on July 23, 2019, and unanimously confirmed by the SFA Board of Regents on August 17, 2019.
 The search for SFA's president was led by the Dallas-based firm R. William Funk & Associates.
-At SFA, Gordon established a budget prioritization process and developed new tuition models to lower the cost of attendance.